sjsone/vscode-neos-fusion-lsp/README.md

 #### Hover

-Currently works on **Prototypes** only and only shows the name.
+Currently works on **Prototypes** and **Properties** only and just shows the name.
 Will provide more information from the yaml-configuration in the future.

-Support for EEL as well as Fusion-Properties will be added in the future.
+Support for EEL will be added in the future.

 #### Autocompletion

-Currently works on **Prototype-Names** only and it does autocomplete them on every point inside the fusion-file.
+Currently works on **Prototype-Names** and **Fusion-Properties** only and it does autocomplete them on every point inside the fusion-file.
 Which is better than typing it by hand but still far from perfect.

-Support for EEL as well as Fusion-Properties will be added in the *not so far but still far* future.
+Real support (not just string comparison) will be added in the *not so far but still far* future.

 ## FAQ